 Гранти на публікації надаються з метою підтримки наукових публікацій на українську та українсько-канадську тематику, які становлять наукову цінність і мають невеликий бюджет. Пошукувачам слід прочитати «Інструкції до подання» та виповнити анкету. КІУС приймає заявки українською мовою. Просимо дотримуватися відповідних інструкцій при поданні заявки українською мовою. Заявку можуть подавати як автори, так і видавці.Реченець: 1 березня 2018 / Deadline: 1 March 2018

-The Canadian Institute of Ukrainian Studies (CIUS) announces the inaugural Bayduza Post-Doctoral Research Fellowship in the Humanities and Social Sciences in 2018–19 to support the study of modern and contemporary Ukraine.
+A Bayduza Post-Doctoral Research Fellowship in the Humanities and Social Sciences will be offered in 2018–19 by the Canadian Institute of Ukrainian Studies to support the study of modern and contemporary Ukraine.
 The fellowship is for one year (with the possibility of renewal, subject to review).
 Although all applications in fields associated with the humanities and social sciences will be considered, research proposals in the areas of identities, nationalism, regions, borders, social values, historical politics and memory, change, and conflict, will be given preference.

 To qualify, applicants must have received a PhD (or Candidate of Sciences degree from Ukraine or another post-Soviet country) within the past four years at the time of application.
 Applicants who are scheduled to receive their degree by the end of June 2018 are also eligible to apply, if they submit confirmatory documents.
 The successful applicant will be expected to take up the post-doctoral appointment at CIUS from 1 September 2018, but no later than 30 September 2018.
 In addition to working on a research project, the Bayduza Research Fellow will be expected to assist and participate in the overall program planning and activities of CIUS.